anthonysicilia/MDL-By-MetaLearning/README.md

-Following this, the `run.sh` bash script contained in the generated experiment folder can be run to do all experiments listed in the folder (each experiment will be associated with its own config directory).
+Following this, the `run.sh` bash script contained in the generated experiment folder can be run to do all experiments listed in the folder (note, each experiment is associated with its own config subdirectory).
 We provide an example of the default experiment folder output by this script in `example-experiment-config`.
 Depending on the number of available GPUs in your system,